ArnoJoosen/Note-Taking-app/README.md

 ## Build and run client
 - Use visual studio to compile and run the client for android or windows.
   - For android, you need to change the IP address in the `appsettings.json` file to the IP address of the server.
+- When the server is not connected to the client, the client will show a message that says And give you the option to enter the IP address of the server or exit the app.

 # Example of the Android client
 ### Home